isaacafrifa/mcis/README.md

 The extracted data pertaining to the two tags yielded some interesting results.
 The first observation was the difference in the number of posts under each tag.
-Strapi had about 5 times the number of posts under Sanity, which is illustrated in the table below.
+Strapi had about 5 times the number of posts as compared to Sanity, which is illustrated in the table below.
 To understand the differences in distribution of the metrics between the tags, descriptive statistical analysis was used where the averages of the other metrics (i.e.